Lake Annecy from Talloires © French Moments

 In the late 1950s, the lake suffered badly from pollution and faced the disappearance of its wildlife.
 The local authorities decided to take drastic steps to clean it up.

-This mission was successful and today Lake Annecy is one of Europe’s purest lakes and its bird-life and fish are back.
+This mission was successful, and today, Lake Annecy is one of Europe’s purest lakes.
+Its birdlife and fish are back.

-The next challenge is to find the right balance between preserving the lake’s natural environment and the high level of tourism and housing development around its shores.
+The next challenge is finding the right balance between preserving the lake’s natural environment and the high tourism and housing development level around its shores.

 Where to stay in the region of Annecy?

-This affiliate link will direct you to a list of accommodation in the region of Lake Annecy.
+This affiliate link will direct you to a list of accommodations in the Lake Annecy region.

 You can also navigate through the following map – zoom in/zoom out/go left and right to make the accommodation appear.